-Outside the daily functions of the Chamber office exist active and passionate committees that are dedicated to making improvements and changes on industry related matters.
+Outside the daily functions of the Chamber office are active and passionate committees that are dedicated to making improvements and changes on industry related matters.
 The committees consist of mining professionals who make tremendous contributions towards solving challenges of mutual concern, impart methods of best practices, and provide input on policies and legislation affecting them.

 Chairperson: Barcelona Tsauses, Director of Operations, Dundee Precious Metals Tsumeb